ACT Scores: Everything You Need to Know

 The ACT, like its cousin the SAT, is a standardized test meant to measure both knowledge gained in high school and potential to succeed in a college setting.
 The higher the score, the more likely you will get into the colleges of your choice.

-Furthermore, while most schools care about the composite score, some will look specifically for your subject area scores.
+Furthermore, while most schools care about the composite score, some will look specifically for your subject area scores (particularly Science if you are planning a STEM major).
 So even a number isn’t just a single number.

-But unless you want to go to super-elite schools, you might find it more useful to focus on your GPA and extracurriculars than aiming for the max score.
+But unless you want to go to super-elite schools, you might find it more useful to focus on your GPA and extracurriculars than aiming for the max score (especially with so many competitive schools being test-optional).
 That’s where it becomes useful to look at school rank when deciding what’s a good score on the ACT.

 Good Scores by Grade Level and School Rank